DESCRIPTION OF THE SCORES

 Y-max score, thus the S-mean score is calculated for the length of

-The D-score is introduced in SignalP version 3.0.
-In version 4.0
+The D-score is introduced in SignalP version 3.0 and is a

-average of the S-mean and the Y-max scores.
+simple average of the S-mean and Y-max score.
 The score shows

 superior discrimination performance of secretory and non-secretory